 - You don’t need SEO experts to make your site stand out on search engines.
 Self-learning SEO basics can help you gain a tactical advantage over your competitors.

-- There are tons of resources, blogs, video tutorials, and courses available that help guide you in your self-learning journey.
+- There are tons of resources, blogs, video tutorials, and courses that will help you through your self-learning journey.
 Hint: Just searching for “SEO tutorial” on YouTube or Google will take you on a long journey down the SEO path.

 #7.
 Powerful Headlines Go a Long Way